 Will i see light beams?

 Probably not.
-They only occur in the this canyon during short periods of spring and fall and only last approximately 30 minutes during the late morning.
-They are very tricky to photograph and most of the photos you see of them are a result of a long exposure times while throwing sand in the light shaft.
+They only occur in this canyon during short periods of spring and fall and only last approximately 30 minutes during the late morning.
+They are very tricky to photograph and most of the photos you see of them are a result of long exposure times while throwing sand in the light shaft.

 DO I NEED A RESERVATION?